 Audius features a 7% automatic annual issuance rate distributed on-chain and on a weekly basis. $AUDIO rewards are distributed directly on-chain to node operators, with the on-chain system deducting their Delegator Cut and routing the remaining rewards to those who delegated their tokens.

 Service providers are expected to run one transaction per week to distribute issuance for the network, where tokens can be claimed in real time by individual node operators.

 In the near future, $AUDIO issuance will begin to be computed from the call of the reward function.
 Moving forward, anyone in the network can call the reward function, with tokens being distributed on a weekly cadence and claimable at any time.

 The rate, duration and parameters of $AUDIO staking are controlled entirely by governance.

 Over the coming weeks, the community anticipates sharing more resources around delegation, allowing anyone to easily grasp the notion of delegating $AUDIO to trusted node operators.

 This comes in tandem with strategy around Audius governance including guides, education and prompts around the technical and economic design of the protocol.

 We’ll soon be sharing more information for artists looking to learn more about $AUDIO, cementing its evolving role as the center of the Audius ecosystem.

-For questions, comments and support on any and all of the information mentioned above, join the $AUDIOphile Discord and be on the lookout for the #staking channel!
+For questions, comments and support on any and all of the information mentioned above, join the $AUDIOphile Discord and kindly ask a moderator for access to the #node-operator channel!

-In the meantime, rev up those nodes and we look forward to an exciting year!
+In the meantime, rev up those nodes as we look forward to an exciting year!